-If you’re stressing about your finances, you are NOT alone.
+If you have money stress, you are NOT alone.
 A recent study shows that 41% of millennials are stressed about money.
 The results are likely similar across most age groups.
 Times have been tough in this economy for the past few years, and they are slow in recovery.
 Many people live paycheck to paycheck and are unable to accumulate any kind of real savings.

 So what are some things you can do?
-Real action items to help the mounting financial stress.
+Real action items to help the mounting money stress.

 First of all: talk about it.
 When my husband and I were having money problems last year, we sat down and had a real conversation.
 No yelling, no theatrics, just a real honest “come to Jesus” talk.
 Its important not to place blame or get defensive.
 Just come to the table ready to talk real solutions.